-According to ad veteran, Luke Sullivan, to know the competition, look at your company and your offerings, and compare it with the competition.
+According to ad veteran Luke Sullivan, to know the competition, look at what your company offers and compare it with the competition.
 Take some advice from Jim Aitchinson’s Cutting Edge Advertising: Are you currently running second like Avis?
 Are you as innovative as Nike Shox?
 Or are you looking to shock people like XO Beer?

-Is your pitch strong enough to directly challenge the competition, or do you want to highlight your strengths?
-After answering these questions, build on your sales pitch’s main idea.
+Is your pitch strong enough to challenge the competition, or do you want to highlight your strengths?
+After answering these questions, you can start building on your sales presentation’s main idea.

-Build up the moment before revealing it, or pose a challenge to your clients (usually one your pitch can answer).
+Build up the moment before revealing it, or pose a challenge to your clients.
 This makes your message stick in your clients’ minds longer.

 The Reality Distortion Field

 Once you’ve hooked clients with your pitch, support their curiosity with facts.

 Use what brand communications expert Carmine Gallo calls the “reality distortion field,” which is to convince anyone of practically anything.
 Propose a challenge to highlight your strengths as with the Nike Shox TV ad, or doing an unconventional but effective stunt like XO Beer.

 You can also present an opportunity to change, like when Steve Jobs asked John Sculley, the then-president of PepsiCo, to join Apple in 1983.

 Aitchison describes a sales pitch as a chance to dismantle the current status quo and establish something new.
 This applies not just to your clients but also to your competition.